 A good pet-coat or jumper will give coverage from the neck to the base of the tail while also giving protection to their belly.
 Make sure your pet’s coat is the right fit and isn’t restricting movement.
+Check out World for Pets range of dog coats to suit all shapes and sizes.

 Remember, don’t leave your pet’s coat on once they are in a heated indoor environment as they may over-heat under all those layers!